roylindauer/royl-wp-theme-base/README.md

 royl_wp_theme_base( $config );
 ```

-## Configuration
+# Configuration

 Refer to src/core.php for available configuration options.

-## Purpose
+# Purpose

 To aid in the creation of WordPress themes.
 Rapid development of custom post types, taxonomies, and general WordPress config.
+Provides architectural structure for your theme.